aws-samples/Intelli-Agent/README.md

 - **KnowledgeBase**: Enable or disable the knowledge base feature.
 - **KnowledgeBaseType**: Select the type of knowledge base to enable.
 - **Chat**: Enable or disable the chat feature.
+- **Connect**: Enable or disable the integration with Amazon Connect, it can answer the question from Amazon Connect.
 - **Model**: Select the model to use for the solution.
 - **UI**: Enable or disable the UI feature.